Maximizing Corn Yield Potential

 Selecting the right corn product for the field and planting at the appropriate time, conditions and population is the first step in optimizing yield potential and should result in a uniform and vigorous corn stand.

-Stress at critical corn growth stages (vegetative, pollination and grain fill) should be controlled maintain photosynthesis and yield potential.
+Stress at critical corn growth stages (vegetative, pollination, and grain fill) should be controlled to maintain photosynthesis and yield potential.

 Nutrient management and disease control can help reduce plant stress during critical growth stages.